grnet/apimas/docs/basic_architecture.rst

 Basic Architecture
 ==================

-APIMAS assumes applications work like this:
+APIMAS assumes applications are set up like this:

 1. There is a REST API at a location ``/<prefix>/api/*`` with any static files available at ``/<prefix>/static/*``